 The Consent Form should now only be used where Managing Trustees are relying on consent as their Lawful Basis for processing personal data (please check the Annex to the Privacy Notice for Managing Trustees and refer to the Lawful Basis Guidance note for more information).
 Consent should last for no more than 2 years and therefore now is the time that Managing Trustees should be thinking about renewing the consents that individuals have provided.
 The following details and purposes have now been included on the Consent Form:

-- Contact details for publically available Directories;
+- Contact details for publicly available Directories;

 - Specific fundraising events;

-- Contact details for publically available newsletters;
+- Contact details for publicly available newsletters;

 - Inclusion on social media platforms;

 - Inclusion of photographic images for public display, newsletters and social media platforms;

 - Receiving birthday cards for baptized children; and

 The Consent Form uses a ‘key code register’ system to allow individuals to provide details of their various consent preferences.
 The types of personal data collected are each given a letter on the form; N (name); A (address); E (email address); P (phone number); and M (mobile number) with the purpose being given a number.

 For example, an individual may consent to their full contact details being published in a publicly available Church Directory but may wish only to have their email address published in a publicly available Newsletter.